You should learn Vim!

 Typing V (Shift-v) puts you in visual-line mode and also selects the whole line under the cursor.
 In visual-line mode you select whole lines which makes it super easy to move some blocks of code around.

-Although not the perfect synonym you could also call it "movements".
+Although not the perfect synonym you could also call it “movements”.
 You hit one or more specific keys to get where you want to be.
 And you get there fast, after learning the basics.
 Some common motions are e to move forward to the end of the next word and b to move backwards to the beginning of a word.
+There are many more motions which let you quickly get were you want to go, without ever touching your mouse.
+This applies to all of Vim: your hands stay on the keyboard much more, therefore reducing the time spent moving your right hand to the mouse, searching for what you want to click on, and getting back to typing.
+This may seem negligible, but since you do this so often throughout your work day, you can really save a significant amount of time.
+There’s also the accompanying feeling of productivity and efficiency that makes this so compelling to me.

-Why did I want to learn Vim?
+#Why did I want to learn Vim?

 Two driving factors pushed me to learn Vim.